mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 - Things that should happen within the first week after closing
 - Things that should happen within the first month after closing

-It was helpful to start this checklist several months before the actual closing because new things came to mind through negotiations.
-For example, I'd send a letter to one of TinyPilot's affiliate partners and then remember to add, "Introduce buyer to affiliates" to the post-close checklist.

 The checklist turned out to be extremely valuable, especially the week of the closing.
 So many accounts were changing hands and processes needed tweaking for the new owner, so it was helpful to have a checklist I created in calmer times.

 ### Worked with a broker I trusted

-Before I started the sales process for TinyPilot, I had a negative view of M&A brokers.
-The picture in my head of a broker was someone who just wanted to close deals as quickly as possible for the highest possible number and didn't care about anything else.
+I used to have a negative view of M&A brokers.
+When I thought "broker," I imagined someone who just wanted to close deals as quickly as possible for the highest possible number and didn't care about anything else.
 I imagined them saying things like, "Let's bottom line this," or "Time for some Jäger bombs!"

 When I attended Microconf in 2023, I met Chris Guthrie, an advisor at Quiet Light Brokerage.
 He immediately came across as laid back, low-pressure, and founder-focused.
-He was a former founder, and he talked about finding the best deal for the founder, not necessarily the quickest payout.
+He was a former founder, and he emphasized the importance of finding the best deal for the founder, not necessarily the quickest payout.

 I appreciated working with Quiet Light because our incentives felt aligned throughout the process.
 The pool of founders looking for M&A brokers is small and fairly tight-knit, so Quiet Light has natural pressure to maintain a positive reputation.

-In discussions about the sale, some people balked at Quiet Light's $88.9k fee, as it represented 15% of the sale price.
-I still think that was a fair commission, as they found me a buyer that I couldn't have found on my own.
+In discussions about the sale, some people [balked](https://news.ycombinator.com/item?id=40515107) at Quiet Light's $88.9k fee, as it represented 15% of the sale price.
+I still think that was a fair commission, as they found me a buyer that I couldn't have found on my own and kept the deal on track throughout.

 ### Avoided seller financing

 When I started thinking about a sale, I didn't need cash desperately, so I was open to receiving payments in installments over several years.

 When I spoke to other founders about seller financing, they warned me away from it.
-One founder had advice that stuck with me:
+As one founder put it:

-> If you sell to a buyer and finance the purchase yourself, you now work for the buyer.
+> If you finance the purchase yourself, you now work for the buyer.

 I was puzzled.
 How does financing the sale mean I work for the buyer?

 The founder explained that you don't get paid unless the business makes money, and the new owner knows that.
-The new owner can dump management responsibilities onto you.
-If you say no, the new owner can let the business fail, and they stop making payments to you.
+The new owner can dump management responsibilities onto you knowing that if the business fails, they'll default on their debt.

-The other major risk of seller financing is that I, as a small time lender, don't have tools or experience to collect a loan if a buyer defaults.
-The buyer might have plenty of cash to pay and simply refuse.
+The other major risk of seller financing is that I, as a small lender, don't have tools or experience to collect a loan if a buyer defaults.
+The buyer might have the means to pay and decide they simploy don't feel like paying me.
 For a deal that's under $1M, I'd probably spend more in legal fees than I could hope to collect from an unscrupulous buyer.

 I would have been open to seller financing if there were no other options available, but it would be a major red flag to me that the buyer was unable to obtain a loan from a bank.
-Further, I'd need interest rates that are much higher than the prevailing rates banks offer because my risk would be so much higher than a bank's.
+Further, I'd need to charge interest well above prevailing interest rates because my risk would be higher than a bank's.

 ### Assumed I'd get nothing after closing

-From talking to other founders about acquisition stories, most people seemed disappointed with the payments they were supposed to receive after closing.
+From talking to other founders about their exits, most people seemed disappointed with the payments they were supposed to receive after closing.
 In some cases, the buyer failed to honor the contract, but it was too small an amount for the seller to litigate.
 In other cases, the new owner used creative bookkeeping to avoid paying performance-based bonuses.

 The advice I heard consistently was to structure the deal so that if I got nothing after closing, I'd still be happy.
 I should treat anything after closing as an unexpected bonus.

 The buyer and I did send some money back and forth after closing to account for little costs that we forgot to include in the deal, and that went smoothly.
 These amounts were a tiny part of the overall transaction, less than $5k.
-I would have been frustrated had the buyer not paid, but the amounts were so small that I never stressed about the buyer withholding payment.
+Had the buyer refused to pay, I would have been frustrated, but it would have been easy to move on.

 ### Recognized the limits of my influence on the business post-close

-One of the most important aspects of the deal was that the new owner continued investing in the product, the team and our customers.
+One of the most important criteria for the sale was to find a new owner who wanted to continue investing in the product, the team, and our customers.

 I asked other founders for advice about how to avoid a buyer who will simply gut the company and squeeze everything for short-term profits.
 The advice I heard was that I can't control what the new owner does after closing, so I shouldn't think about it.

 It's true that I can't control how the new owner runs their business, but I think it's possible to screen out risky buyers.
-For example, if I was approached by a company like Idera, I'd notice that they have a history of buying companies and [laying off their staff](https://news.ycombinator.com/item?id=19218036), so I'd have a good guess about their plans for TinyPilot.
+For example, if a private equity company like Idera approached me, I'd notice that they have a history of buying companies and [laying off their staff](https://news.ycombinator.com/item?id=19218036), so I'd have a good guess about their plans for TinyPilot.

 I looked for buyers whose vision for the company aligned with mine, but I also recognized that my influence over the company ended on closing day.
 And I feel like that worked.
 The new owner runs the business his own way, but his approach matches what we discussed about his vision for the company.
+I didn't guarantee this outcome, but I think I increase my odds to some degree.

 ### Revised the broker agreement so that the broker gets paid when I get paid

 The broker agreement that Quiet Light initially sent me said that their broker fee is a percentage of the purchase price, and it's due at closing.

 The problem I saw in that agreement was that I, as the seller, may not receive the full purchase price at closing.
-I sign with the broker well before I know the terms of any deal they might find me.
+I sign with the broker well before I know the terms of any deal they might find for me.

-If the purchase agreement involved deferred payment, I'd have to pay Quiet Light upfront and potentially wait years until I received my full end of the deal.
+If the purchase agreement involved deferred payment, I'd have to pay Quiet Light upfront and potentially wait years until I received my full payout.
 Worse, if the buyer failed to make payment after closing, I'd have paid a broker commission on money I never received.

 I requested that Quiet Light revise the broker agreement to say that they only get paid when I get paid, and they quickly agreed.